HEALTHY EATING WINS

 - Reduce cholesterol-rich foods, such as eggs, red meat, fried foods, whole milk, ice cream, cheese and butter.
 Choose lean meats such as seafood, chicken, turkey and veal.
 Read labels and avoid high fat gram foods.
 Avoid trans fats.
 Good oils high in good polyunsaturated fats are safflower, corn and soybean oil, and olive oil.

-Eat plenty of fresh fruits and vegetables.
-This is the best way to get essential vitamins and nutrients.
+- Eat plenty of fresh fruits and vegetables.
+They are the best way to get essential vitamins and nutrients naturally.

 Eat breakfast.
-Fasting overnight puts your body on “emergency” and breakfast takes you off “emergency”.
-Breaking your fast also improves weight loss.
+Fasting overnight puts your body in “emergency” mode and breakfast takes you off “emergency” and can positively impact weight loss goals.

 Antioxidant vitamins reduce the risk of heart attack, stroke and some cancers.
 The best sources are fruits and vegetables.
 However, we also recommend vitamin supplements at the recommended dosages below:

 - Vitamin A – 5000 IU/day

 - Vitamin C – 500-700 mg/day

 - Vitamin D – 400 IU/day (up to 800 IU/day for women)